ksu-is/rockpaperscissors/ProjectRoadMap.md

 sprint 1

-join the ksu github account
+join the ksu github account (done)

-find previous examples of README and roadmaps
+find previous examples of README and roadmaps (done)

-create my own README and project roadmap
+create my own README and project roadmap (done)

-find and clone and example repository
+find and clone and example repository (done)

-make sure the code is working
+make sure the code is working (done)

-add partner to repository
+add partner to repository (done)

 sprint 2

-examine the cloned code
+examine the cloned code (done)

 each team memeber must complete 6 commits